jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

         distance](#fuzzyjoin-fixing-typos-with-string-distance)
     -   [reclin: Linking records with Pair Blocking](#reclin-linking-records-with-pair-blocking)

+**Short Description**

+Develop the skills you need to go from raw data to awesome insights as quickly and accurately as possible.

+**Long Description**

 It’s commonly said that data scientists spend 80% of their time cleaning and manipulating data and only 20% of their time analyzing it.
 The time